matinhemmat/vpn-checker/README.md

 This script checks your list of IP addresses against known VPN IP addresses to determine if they are VPNs.
 This is not a complete list of VPNs, but it is a good starting point.
 The script will output any IP addresses that are part of the VPNs CIDR blocks.
 If IPs are not then they will get diregarded via `/dev/null`.

+Everytime the script is ran, it will check for the latest updates to the known-vpn/vpn-list.txt.
+Thus way we can maintain a current list.

 This script is useful for identifying VPNs in logs or other data sources.
 For your convenience, new VPN IP addresses can be added to the `known-vpn/vpn-manual.txt` file.

 Contributions are welcome!
 Please submit a pull request with any updates to the code or additions to the known-vpn/vpn-list.txt file.
 Please include the source of the IP addresses in the comments.